MicrosoftDocs/visualstudio-docs/docs/profiling/memory-usage-without-debugging2.md

 The **Memory Usage** tool monitors your app's memory use.
 You can use the tool to study the real-time memory effects of scenarios you're actively developing in Visual Studio.
 You can take detailed snapshots of the app's memory states, and compare snapshots to find the root causes of memory issues.

-You can run the **Memory Usage** tool with or without the debugger.
+The **Memory Usage** tool can run with or without the debugger.
 The following instructions show how to use the **Memory Usage** tool without the debugger in the Visual Studio **Performance Profiler**.

 >[!NOTE]
 >- To measure memory usage for a .NET Core app, you must use the **Memory Usage** tool with the debugger.
 For instructions, see [Profile memory usage in Visual Studio](memory-usage.md).